2003 Tucson mayoral election

-The Tucson mayoral election of 2003 occurred on November 4, 2003 to elect the mayor of Tucson, and occurred coinciding with the elections to the Tucson City Council wards 1, 2 and 4.
+The 2003 Tucson mayoral election occurred on November 4, 2003, to elect the mayor of Tucson, and occurred coinciding with the elections to the Tucson City Council wards 1, 2 and 4.
 It saw the reelection of incumbent mayor Bob Walkup.

 Nominations

 Primaries were held for the Democratic, Libertarian, and Republican parties on September 9, 2003.

 Democratic primary

-The Democratic Party saw Tom Volgy win 10,365 votes, or 97.67% of the vote.
+The Democratic Party saw former mayor Thomas Volgy win 10,365 votes, or 97.67% of the vote.
 He was originally challenged by Paul Wallace for the nomination, but Wallace formally withdrew his candidacy.